percona/pmm-doc/docs/dashboards/dashboard-mysql-replication-summary.md

 :   SQL Thread is running and is applying events from the realy log to the local slave host

 No
-:   SQL Thread is not running because it is not launched yet or because of an errror occurred while applying an event to the local slave host
+:   SQL Thread is not running because it is not launched yet or because of an error occurred while applying an event to the local slave host

 ## Replication Error No